 Keep your target audience in mind while creating content: Knowledgeable professionals looking for new information related specifically to their industry.
 As Brian Clark, founder of Copyblogger points out: “These days, people want to learn before they buy, be educated instead of pitched.”

-To get the most out of b2b content marketing, you should provide content for all stages of the buyer’s journey.
+To get the most out of b2b content marketing, you should provide content for all the buyer’s journey stages.

 But how do you ensure the impact of your B2B lead generation content?
 The answer is testing different types of content.
 By using a webinar format, for example, you can quickly see if it’s more effective than an eBook or video-based approach.